overhangio/tutor/docs/troubleshooting.rst

 "Running migrations...
 Killed!" / "Command failed with status 137: docker-compose"
 ----------------------------------------------------------------------------------

 Open edX requires at least 4 GB RAM, in particular to run the SQL migrations.
 If the ``tutor local quickstart`` command dies after displaying "Running migrations", you most probably need to buy more memory or add swap to your machine.

-On Docker for Mac OS, by default, containers are allocated at most 2 GB of RAM.
+On macOS, by default, Docker allocates at most 2 GB of RAM to containers. ``quickstart`` refuses to start if it detects an allocation of less than 4 GB.
 You should follow `these instructions from the official Docker documentation <https://docs.docker.com/docker-for-mac/#advanced>`__ to allocate at least 4-5 Gb to the Docker daemon.

 If migrations were killed halfway, there is a good chance that the MySQL database is in a state that is hard to recover from.
 The easiest way to recover is simply to delete all the MySQL data and restart the quickstart process.
 After you have allocated more memory to the Docker daemon, run::